 Mixing Dry Ingredients

-In a medium bowl, combine flour, 1 teaspoon of baking soda, and 1 teaspoon salt.
+In a medium bowl (these are my favorite bowls), combine flour, 1 teaspoon of baking soda, and 1 teaspoon salt.
 You can use iodized salt, but I prefer sea salt as it is a bit courser and in my opinion, gives a richer taste to the cookies.
 Whisk very well and set aside.

 Cream Shortening and Sugars